Diamond Blackfan Anemia (DBA) in Children

-Diamond Blackfan anemia (DBA) is a rare blood disorder that is usually diagnosed in children during their first year of life.
+Diamond Blackfan anemia (DBA) is a rare blood disorder.
 Children with DBA do not make enough red blood cells—the cells that carry oxygen to all other cells in the body.

 Blood cells are made in the bone marrow, the spongy insides of long bones.
 In children with DBA, many of the cells that would have become red blood cells die before they develop.

 What causes DBA?DBA may be passed down through families.
 In about half the children with the disorder, an gene defect has been found.
 In the other half of children with DBA, no gene defects are found and the cause is not known.

 What are the symptoms of DBA?

 Most of the time, signs or symptoms of anemia appear by 2 months of age.
 Symptoms may range from mild to severe.
 They include:

 - Signs and symptoms of anemia: